 The Lab was part of an inter-disciplinary team at IIHS that analysed 14 large and medium size cities of the new Andhra Pradesh state to identify the growth patterns of the cities using satellite imagery.
 As part of a commission tasked to suggest locations for the new capital, the Lab created thematic maps for Infrastructure networks (gas, road and rail); Transportation (airport, seaport, road networks); Demography (population distribution); Environment (national parks, sanctuaries, forests); Climate (Rainfall); Risk (cyclone, wind, flood, landslide, earthquake); Land (wasteland, scrubland, degraded forest) as well as Industrial locations.

 The Geospatial lab offers a graded and incremental series of courses that can take learners from an introduction to GIS to advanced competency in methods.
 Geo-spatial courses are centered not just around technical instruction but ground learners in the conceptual and practical underpinnings of GIS technology.
-The Lab has trained over 400 learners over 21 courses since 2012 and conducted GIS thematic sessions for over 200 Government officials from Karnataka, Tamil Nadu and multiple other Indian states.
+The Lab has trained 475 learners and facilitated 21 courses since 2011.
+It has also conducted GIS thematic sessions for over 200 Government officials from several states in India.

 GIS cell development for City Development Authority